The Occult Humanities Conference 2025:

 4:30-4:45pm Break

-6:00-8:00pm CLOSING RECEPTION AND VIEWING OF EARTH AIR FIRE WATER PAPER: Material of the 20th Century Occult Explosion - Open to the Public
+6:00-8:00pm CLOSING RECEPTION AND VIEWING OF GALLERY SHOW - Open to the Public

 Exhibition